Srebrenica massacre: Crimes committed in Potočari

 On 12 July, the refugees in the compound could see VRS members setting houses and haystacks on fire.
 Throughout the afternoon, Serb soldiers mingled in the crowd and summary executions of men occurred.
 In the morning of 12 July, a witness saw a pile of 20–30 bodies heaped up behind the Transport Building, alongside a tractor-like machine.
 Another testified he saw a soldier slay a child with a knife, in the middle of a crowd of expellees.
-He said he saw Serb soldiers execute over 100 Bosniak Muslim men behind the Zinc Factory, then load their bodies onto a truck, though the number and nature of the murders contrasted with other evidence in the Trial Record, which indicated killings in Potočari were sporadic in nature.
+He said he saw Serb soldiers execute over 100 Bosniak men behind the Zinc Factory, then load their bodies onto a truck, though the number and nature of the murders contrasted with other evidence in the Trial Record, which indicated killings in Potočari were sporadic in nature.
 Soldiers were picking people out of the crowd and taking them away.
 A witness recounted how three brothers – one a child, the others in their teens – were taken out in the night.
 When the boys' mother went looking for them, she found them naked and with their throats slit.

 That night, a Dutchbat medical orderly witnessed two Serb soldiers raping a woman.
 A survivor, Zarfa Turković, described the horrors: "Two [Serb soldiers] took her legs and raised them in the air, while the third began raping her.
 Four of them were taking turns on her.
 People were silent, and no one moved.
 She was screaming and yelling and begging them to stop.
 They put a rag into her mouth, and then we just heard silent sobs."